Starting out can be difficult. In the first few weeks, you will experience many new things. We aim to help you find your

 Application to courses and seminars

 As a rule you have to enroll to the courses and seminars you have chosen via the Campus portal of the University of Tübingen.
 A small number of faculties offer other ways to enroll: Check with the faculties during orientation week or at Student Counseling Service.

 Organizing your studies / administrative matters

 The page “Administrative matters” offers many helpful information.

-The staff members of the Examinations offices of the University of Tübingen are your contact persons for examination matters like deadlines and formal requirements for registering for exams.
+The staff members of the central examinations office of the University of Tübingen are your contact persons for examination matters like deadlines and formal requirements for registering for exams.